ga-wdi-boston/sql/README.md

 Together, we'll repeat the above for pets instead of people.

-First, let's come up with the columns we'll need.
+First, let's come up with some of the columns we'll need.

 ### On Macs